Thinking about applying

 What if I don't have identity documents

-It may be difficult for some people to confirm their identity, if you are finding it hard to find your identity documents or to visit a Centrelink service centre, please contact us on 1800 737 377.
-If you are calling from overseas please call +61 3 6222 3455 and ask to speak to someone from the National Redress Scheme.
-You can find your nearest Centrelink service centre on the Department of Human Services website.
+It may be difficult for some people to confirm their identity.
+If you are finding it hard to find your identity documents, please contact the National Redress Scheme Information Phone Line on 1800 737 377 from Australia or +61 3 6222 3455 from overseas.

 Words used on this page